[ << ] [ >> ] [] [] [] [ ? ]

 16.3 General

 This output module outputs the contents of all sections as simple binary data, by default without any header or additional information.
 When there are multiple sections, they must not overlap.
-Gaps between sections are filled with zero bytes, when not using a special header format, like Atari COM.
+Gaps between sections or org-blocks are filled with zero bytes, when not using a special header format, like Atari COM.
+The padding can be avoided by option ‘-coalesced’.
 Undefined symbols are not allowed.

 16.4 Known Problems